The

 The crocodile clips are much more convenient for connecting to

-boot back on from the other end of the wire.
-To remove and replace
+before putting the boot back on from the other end of the

-the insulating boot, hold the jaws open by clipping them onto some
+open by clipping them onto some small object.

 Finishing Off

-It is worth checking that
+It is worth checking

-and you are ready to test.
+the variable capacitor and you are ready to test.

 Testing and Operation